Except where noted, all of these locations allow outside caterers.

 Asia Society and Museum725 Park Ave., at 70th St.; 212-327-9322; asiasociety.org

-Patrons can rent one of two spaces here: the glass-enclosed Garden Court Atrium, which is a popular choice for the ceremony or reception, or the eighth-floor penthouse, which offers sweeping city views.
-The penthouse can accommodate 150 guests with dinner and dancing; the Garden Court atrium can hold 80.
-From $6,000 for one space or $8,000 for both.bpmm.org
+Patrons can rent one of two spaces here: the glass-enclosed Garden Court Atrium, which features lush, living plants, or the eighth-floor penthouse, which offers sweeping city views.
+The Penthouse can accommodate 150 guests with dinner and dancing; the Garden Court atrium can hold 80.
+From $10,000 for one space or $15,000 for both.bpmm.org

-Nestled in the heart of Pelham Bay Park, this nineteenth-century Greek Revival stone mansion provides a stunning backdrop for weddings.
+Nestled in the heart of Pelham Bay Park, this 19thcentury Greek Revival stone mansion provides a stunning backdrop for weddings.
 The museum’s large formal garden (the site’s main venue option) remains open year-round.
 Couples planning winter weddings are responsible for arranging a heat source.
 Rental fees begin at $3,500 for a maximum of 125 guests. (good value)bronxzoo.org

 One of the largest art museums in the country, the Brooklyn Museum provides a majestic backdrop for a wedding.
 The Martha A. and Robert S. Rubin Pavilion, overlooking the welcoming plaza, features a dramatic sheer-glass atrium and can accommodate up to 300 guests for the ceremony.
-The beautiful Beaux-Arts Court boasts historic archways and an elegant brass chandelier and accommodates up to 700 for cocktails or dinner.
-Restaurant Associates is the exclusive caterer.
+The beautiful Beaux-Arts Court boasts historic archways and an elegant brass chandelier and accommodates up to 700 for cocktails or seated dinner.
+Catering by Restaurant Associates (CxRa) is the exclusive caterer.
 Rental fees from $10,500.

 Design and architecture enthusiasts can now tie the knot in this three-floor, 15,000-square-foot venue.
-The main event space, Tafel Hall, boasts high ceilings, a mezzanine, and tons of natural light; smaller gallery spaces are also available for couples who would like to create photo displays.
-The venue accommodates up to 200 guests for a seated dinner or 160 guests for dinner and dancing.
+The main event space, Tafel Hall, boasts high ceilings, a mezzanine, and tons of natural light; smaller gallery spaces are also available for cocktail receptions.
+The venue accommodates up to 130 guests for a seated dinner or 100 guests for dinner and dancing.
 Space rental starts at $3,500. (good value)nyzoosandaquariumevents.com

-Couples willing to rent out this iconic landmark (from $30,000) can host cocktail receptions for up to 50 people in the penguin exhibit or hold sit-down dinners in the garden during the warm months.
-To play up the animal angle, couples can book live sea-lion demonstrations and guided tours.
+Couples willing to rent out this iconic landmark (from $30,000) can host cocktail receptions for up to 1,800 people in the sea lion pool or hold sit-down dinners in the Central garden during the warm months.
+To play up the animal angle, couples can book live sea-lion demonstrations and guided tours for an additional cost.
 Proceeds benefit the Wildlife Conservation Society. (ecofriendly)

 Columbia University Faculty House64 Morningside Dr., nr.
 116th St.; 212-854-1200; facultyhouse.columbia.edu